-4) Ramping Up Our Activities (Plan B update)
+2) Ramping Up Our Activities (latest Plan B update)

-As stated, over the past (almost) year and a half we have been working from Plan B, rather than having clear-cut directions to follow.
+As often stated, over the past (almost) year and a half we have been working from Plan B, rather than having clear-cut directions to follow.
 We managed to keep our lecture series going, thanks to Zoom and some very generous speakers, but our star parties vanished (with the exception of some gracious, intermittent invitations to George Silvis' personal observatory via Zoom.)
 Our school efforts were limited to our "book give-away" program linked to the monthly Zoom lectures.
-These Plan B initiatives have kept us going, but it has been at the expense of personal interaction with the public and the students, and even between our usual club members.
-Our equipment at Werner Schmidt Observatory sat gathering dust for many months, with only periodic maintenance visits.
+These Plan B initiatives kept us going, but it has been at the expense of personal interactions.